 Geolode is a collaborative catalog of geospatial open data websites around the world, searchable and browseable by location, topic, and other tags, so that searchers can quickly focus on the most relevant websites for their geodata needs.
 It was originally created by staff at Mann Library, and is maintained by a group of volunteers from several colleges and universities.

 Before there was GIS, there were maps.
-Olin Library has a extensive collection of over 650,000 paper maps, 4200 books and atlases, and 1000 data discs, representing information that often cannot be found online.
+Olin Library has an extensive collection of over 650,000 paper maps, 4200 books and atlases, and 1000 data discs, representing information that often cannot be found online.
 Library staff can help you find and scan historic maps, or to access datasets on disc.
-The Map Room is located on the Lower Level of Olin Library.
+The Map Room is located on the lower level of Olin Library.

-Cornell IRIS has a collection of historical aerial photos covering nearly all of New York state from the 1930s to 1960s.
-Six counties have been digitized and are available online.
+Cornell IRIS (Institute for Resource Information Sciences) has a collection of historical aerial photos covering six New York state counties (Cayuga, Cortland, Onondaga, Seneca, Tompkins, Wayne).
+Selected years are available for the different counties ranging from 1936 to the mid-1960s and available online.
+The collection also has photos for 1980 and 1991 for Tompkins County.
 A project is currently underway to digitize the complete collection photos of all counties.

 The fire insurance maps were mainly designed to help fire insurance agents determine the degree of damage to a property and show accurate information to help them determine risks and establish premiums.
 The maps included street names, property boundaries and lot lines, and house and block numbers.
 Today, the maps are an invaluable guide to inner-city history, land use, and historic preservation.